lutzky/lutzky.github.io/_posts/2018-08-04-ioutil-yakshave.md

 With `closeStdout` set to true, everything works correctly.
 However, with it false, `io.Copy` will hang.

-The full code is in https://play.golang.org/p/Xg2iajdiuNN, but because of [golang/go#24610](https://github.com/golang/go/issues/24610), for which the fix has yet to be rolled out, `Dup2` will fail, so you need to copy the code over to your local machine.
+The full code is in [the playground](https://play.golang.org/p/Xg2iajdiuNN), but because of [golang/go#24610](https://github.com/golang/go/issues/24610), for which the fix has yet to be rolled out, `Dup2` will fail, so you need to copy the code over to your local machine.

 [fix-commit]: https://github.com/zimmski/osutil/pull/9/commits/f15804f0e6285e5634cf78f703ca544a6936a8fa